libimobiledevice/libirecovery/README.md

 Only the prerequisites differ and they are described in this section.

 libirecovery requires [libimobiledevice-glue](https://github.com/libimobiledevice/libimobiledevice-glue).
+Some platforms already provide it as a package.
 Check the [Building](https://github.com/libimobiledevice/libimobiledevice-glue?tab=readme-ov-file#building)
 section of the README on how to build it.
-Note that some platforms might have it as a package.

 #### Linux (Debian/Ubuntu based)